digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 Text map functions
 ~~~~~~~~~~~~~~~~~~

-**Entries ordering**: All the operation above preserved the order of
+**Entry order**: The operations above return always a map with entries
- the map according the lexicographic order of its keys.
+ordered by keys.

 * ``TEXTMAP_EMPTY : ∀ α.
 'TextMap' α``